godotengine/godot-docs/classes/class_basis.rst

 Description
 -----------

 3×3 matrix used for 3D rotation and scale.
+Almost always used as an orthogonal basis for a Transform.

-Contains 3 vector fields X, Y and Z as its columns, which can be interpreted as the local basis vectors of a transformation.
+Contains 3 vector fields X, Y and Z as its columns, which are typically interpreted as the local basis vectors of a transformation.
+For such use, it is composed of a scaling and a rotation matrix, in that order (M = R.S).

 Can also be accessed as array of 3D vectors.
-These vectors are orthogonal to each other, but are not necessarily normalized (due to scaling).
-Almost always used as an orthogonal basis for a :ref:`Transform<class_Transform>`.
+These vectors are normally orthogonal to each other, but are not necessarily normalized (due to scaling).

-For such use, it is composed of a scaling and a rotation matrix, in that order (M = R.S).
+For more information, read the "Matrices and transforms" documentation article.

 Tutorials
 ---------

+- :doc:`../tutorials/math/matrices_and_transforms`

 - :doc:`../tutorials/3d/using_transforms`